foiv0s/imc-swav-pub/README.md

 # Information Maximization Clustering via  Multi-View Self-Labelling

 ## Introduction
-**This is implementation code written in Python (version 3.6.9) of IMC-SwAV based on manuscript [paper](https://arxiv.org/abs/2103.07368)
+**This is an implementation code written in Python (version 3.6.9) of IMC-SwAV based on manuscript [paper](https://arxiv.org/abs/2103.07368)
 **

 <tr>